 The foreign plans' investments are managed by third-party trustees consistent with the regulations or market practice of the country where the assets are invested.
 The Company is not actively involved in the investment strategy, nor does it have control over the target allocation of these investments.
-These investments made up 100% of total foreign plan assets in the fiscal years ended June 30, 2014, 2013 and 2012.
+These investments made up 100% of total foreign plan assets in the fiscal years ended June 30, 2015 and 2014.

-The expected aggregate employer contribution for the foreign plans during the fiscal year endingJune 30, 2015 is \$1.7 million.
+The expected aggregate employer contribution for the foreign plans during the fiscal year endingJune 30, 2016 is \$1.7 million.

-The total benefits to be paid from the foreign pension plans are not expected to exceed \$3.2 million in any year through the fiscal year ending June 30,2024.
+The total benefits to be paid from the foreign pension plans are not expected to exceed\$2.5 million in any year through the fiscal year ending June 30,2025.

-Foreign plan assets measured at fair value on a recurring basis consisted of the following investment categories as oflune 30, 2014:
+Foreign plan assets measured at fair value on a recurring basis consisted of the following investment categories as offune 30, 2015 and 2014, respectively: